State Diagrams to determine Tree Tensor Network Operators: State Diagrams

-Since we consider tree tensor networks, the equivalent state diagrams will have an implicit tree structure $D = (\mathcal{V}_{D}, \mathcal{E}_{D})$ such that \begin{enumerate} \item $w \subset V_S$ for $w \in \mathcal{E}_{D}$, \item $\varepsilon \subset E_S$ for $\varepsilon \in \mathcal{V}_{D}$, \item $\mathcal{E}_{D}$ and $\mathcal{V}_{D}$ form a disjoint covering of $V_S$ and $E_S$, respectively. \end{enumerate} We provide this structure for the example state diagram in Fig.~\ref{fig:ex_tn_state_diagram}c).
+Since we consider tree tensor networks, the equivalent state diagrams will have an implicit tree structure $D = (\mathcal{V}_{D}, \mathcal{E}_{D})$, such that \begin{enumerate} \item $w \subset V_S$ for $w \in \mathcal{E}_{D}$, \item $\varepsilon \subset E_S$ for $\varepsilon \in \mathcal{V}_{D}$, \item $\mathcal{E}_{D}$ and $\mathcal{V}_{D}$ form a disjoint covering of $V_S$ and $E_S$, respectively. \end{enumerate} We provide this structure for the example state diagram in Fig.~\ref{fig:ex_tn_state_diagram}c).
 The edges $w$ of $D$ are the subsets of vertices $V_S$ encircled by dashed green ellipses, and the nodes $\varepsilon$ of $D$ are the subsets of hyperedges $E_S$ encircled by dotted purple ellipses.
 There exists a clear one-to-one correspondence between $\mathcal{E}_{D}$ and $\mathcal{V}_{D}$ of the state diagram tree structure $D$, and $E_T$ and $V_T$ of the original TTN, respectively.
 Every collection of edges $\varepsilon \in \mathcal{V}_{D}$ corresponds to a node $s \in V_T$.
 As an example, consider the subset of hyperedges in Fig.~\ref{fig:ex_tn_state_diagram}c) denoted by $\varepsilon_B$.
 This subset corresponds to the tensor $B$ in Fig.~\ref{fig:ex_tn_state_diagram}a) and includes all of its non-zero elements as labels.
 Likewise, every collection of vertices $w \in \mathcal{E}_{D}$ corresponds to an edge $e \in E_T$.
 Therefore, we will usually write $\varepsilon_s$ and $w_e$.
 For example, the subset of vertices denoted by $w_{A,B}$ in Fig.~\ref{fig:ex_tn_state_diagram}c) corresponds to the edge $(A,B)$ in Fig.~\ref{fig:ex_tn_state_diagram}a).
 To avoid confusion, we will refer to $s \in V_T$ as nodes or sites when describing a quantum system and $\nu \in V_S$ as vertices.
-Additionally, a state diagram has an initial vertex $\nu_{\text{init}}$ and a final vertex $\nu_{\text{final}}$. $\nu_{\text{init}}$ is connected to all hyperedges in $\varepsilon_r$, while the $\nu_{\text{final}}$ is connected to all hyperedges in all $\varepsilon_\ell$, where $\ell \in \mathcal{L}_T$.
-These two vertices correspond to trivial legs of bond dimension $1$ added to the root and leaves of the TTN.
-Since they are trivial, we leave them out of any graphical depiction of the state diagram.